-“Barbarians at the Gate” is one of the greatest investment books of all time.
-The 1989 book, which inspired a 1993 movie, follows the story of F. Ross Johnson in his quest to merge and take over two of America’s biggest brands at the time: Nabisco and RJR Tobacco.
+Barbarians at the Gate is one of the greatest investment books of all time.
+The 1990 book, which inspired a 1993 movie, follows the story of F. Ross Johnson in his quest to merge and take over two of the U.S.'s biggest brands at the time: Nabisco and RJR Tobacco.

-The book tells a dramatic tale of greed, private jets, golf course meetings, and a battle between Wall Street powerhouse investment banks and law firms.
+The book tells a vivid tale of greed, private jets, golf course meetings, and a battle between Wall Street powerhouse investment banks and law firms.
 Amid all the drama, there are more than a few lessons from this story that apply to modern investors.

 A Buyout Gone Bad